-- The Fundraising Investment Fund is a tool to increase income and to invest in opportunities for growth, long term returns and / or the opportunity to build priority National & Regional Organisations' sustainability. - The Greenpeace Russia interest free loan was closed during the year - The Greenpeace United Kingdom (Greenpeace UK) interest free loan was made to Canonbury Villas Ltd, the owner of the Greenpeace UK office premises, to help facilitate the repayment of a mortgage on that property.
-The loan is repayable in 2036. - The Organisation recognised impairments to loan balances in 2023 for EUR 359K (2022: EUR 440K).
+- The Fundraising Investment Fund is a tool to increase income and to invest in opportunities for growth, long term returns and / or the opportunity to build priority National & Regional Organisations' sustainability. - The Greenpeace United Kingdom (Greenpeace UK) interest free loan was made to Canonbury Villas Ltd, the owner of the Greenpeace UK office premises, to help facilitate the repayment of a mortgage on that property.
+The loan is repayable in 2036. - The Organisation recognised impairments to loan balances in 2024 for EUR 300K (2023: EUR 359K).
 The Organisation does not foresee any other unallocatable amounts.